daint6897/blogXin/content/pages/2--success/index.md

 title: Delivered
 ---

 Thanks for reaching out.
-Your message is safely in my inbox. <br />
+Your message is safely in my inbox.